xfbs/tmux-rs/docs/index.md

 }
 ```

 Nothing in the Rust touched `baz` yet, so there were no compiler errors, but the data would be interpreted and accessed incorrectly.
+The fix this time was as easy as correcting the incorrect types in the Rust code.

 ## C Patterns in Rust

 ### Raw pointers

-Rust has two reference types: &T a shared reference or &mut T an exclusive or mutable reference.
-A Rust reference is just an address with several other invariants.One of the invariants is that a Rust reference can never be null and the value pointed to must be fully initialized and valid.
+Rust has two reference types: `&T`: a shared reference or `&mut T`: an exclusive (or mutable) reference.
+A Rust reference is a pointer with several other invariants.One of the invariants is that a Rust reference can never be null and the value pointed to must be fully initialized and valid.

 The natural mapping of pointers in a C program would be a reference in Rust, either exclusive or shared depending if it's modified in the code.
 The problem is, often times some of the invariants required by references in Rust cannot always be upheld if we do a straight one-to-one mapping of the source from C to Rust.
-That means we can't use Rust references.
+That means we can't use Rust references in our port yet.
 We have to use another type, raw pointers: `*mut T` and `*const T`.
 Semantically raw pointers are the same as C pointers, but because you don't really use them outside of unsafe Rust they are extremely unergonomic to use.

 ### Considering Goto

-C has goto.
-People like to hate on goto, but actually even though it's used throughout the tmux codebase, only one or two of the usages actually cause implementation difficulties.
+C has `goto`. `goto` gets a bad wrap, but actually it's usage in the tmux codebase is quite tame, and only one or two of the usages actually cause implementation difficulties.

 The c2rust transpiler uses an algorithm to emulate goto logic.
-A good video describing a similar algorithm can be found in this[video](https://www.youtube.com/watch?v=qAeEWKr9wfU).
+A good video describing a similar algorithm can be found in this [video](https://www.youtube.com/watch?v=qAeEWKr9wfU).
 However most cases don't actually require using this algorithm and can instead use a much simpler method.

-Forward jumps can be implemented using a labeled block with a break statement:
+- Forward jumps can be implemented using a labeled block with a break statement:

 ```rust
 fn foo() {